griffinmyers/ox_test/README.md

   * `refresh a bit more`
   * `give it some time`

-Generally within ~5 minutes I'll see the rails seg fault
+Generally within ~5 minutes I'll see the ruby seg fault